 - loss of color vision

 - objects appearing too large or too small, or too close or far away

-Symptoms that can accompany migraine auras
+Symptoms that can accompany migraine with aura

-- Dysphasic aura.
-Your speech is disrupted and you forget words or can’t say what you mean.
+- Dysphasic aura: Your speech is disrupted, and you forget words or can’t say what you mean.

 TIA or stroke